-Model 1700 Nitrogen Instrument Via Web Browser
+Model 1700 (Dual Display) Via Web Browser

-Using a web browser to connect to the instrument allows different browser sessions to display different information.
+NOTE Using a web browser to connect to the instrument allows different browser sessions to display different information.
 For instance, one browser window can display helium level only and a second browser window can display nitrogen level only.
 The instrument can be configured independently as well since it's display is also a browser.
-Refer to "Configure the instrument to display nitrogen level" on page 30.
+Refer to "Configure the instrument to display nitrogen level" on page 33.
+Refer to "Configure the instrument to display helium level" on page 34.